srodman7689/tcp_calc/README.md

     bundle exec bin/tcpcalc PORT

-where PORT is the port number you want to start the server on.
+Where PORT is the port number you want to start the server on.

+Once the server is running.
+You can connect to it with telnet or any other tcp client.

+## Protocol

+    GET

+This command will return your number.

+    ADD n

+Where n is a number to add to your number. responds with 'ok\n' on success.

+    SUBTRACT n

+Where n is a number to subtract from your number. response with 'ok\n' on success.

+    EXIT

+Closes your connection to the server.

 ## Development